 1. Emphasize communication from the beginning.

 Strong communication is the cornerstone of project collaboration.
 If your team isn’t effectively communicating, they’ll run into hurdles at some point throughout the process.
-As a team leader, it’s important to make sure all of your employees are communicating on a consistent basis, whether you’re working via social intranet software or in a physical office.
+As a team leader, it’s important to make sure all of your employees are communicating on a consistent basis, whether you’re working via intranet software or in a physical office.

 2. Schedule a training session.

-If you’re going to be using social intranet software as a platform for project collaboration, you’ll benefit from training your employees on how to properly use it.
+If you’re going to be using intranet software as a platform for project collaboration, you’ll benefit from training your employees on how to properly use it.
 This type of software is generally quite easy to use, especially for anyone who is familiar with social media.
 Even still, you’ll want to ensure that there is absolutely no confusion among employees regarding how to complete a task in their new virtual workspace.
 Before kicking off a project, always schedule an intranet training session, which can be conducted via the software itself if you aren’t able to convene in a conference room.

 3. Move away from email.